Triple Goddess (Neopaganism): Fiction, film, and literary criticism

 The concept of the triple goddess has been applied to a feminist reading of Shakespeare.

 Thomas DeQuincey developed a female trinity, Our Lady of Tears, the Lady of Sighs and Our Lady of Darkness, in Suspiria De Profundis, which has been likened to Graves's Triple Goddess but stamped with DeQuincey's own melancholy sensibility.

 According to scholar Juliette Wood, modern fantasy fiction plays a large part in the conceptual landscape of the neo-pagan world.
 The three supernatural female figures called variously the Ladies, Mother of the Camenae, the Kindly Ones, and a number of other different names in The Sandman comic books by Neil Gaiman, merge the figures of the Fates and the Maiden-Mother-Crone goddess.

 Alan Garner's The Owl Service, based on the fourth branch of the Mabinogion and influenced by Robert Graves, clearly delineates the character of the Triple Goddess.
 Garner goes further in his other novels, making every female character intentionally represent an aspect of the Triple Goddess.

 In George R.R.
-Martin's A Song of Ice and Fire series, the Maid, the Mother, and the Crone are three aspects of the septune deity in the Faith of the Seven, much as the neopagan triple goddess is incorporated in Marion Zimmer Bradley's The Mists of Avalon.
+Martin's A Song of Ice and Fire series, the Maid, the Mother, and the Crone are three aspects of the septune deity in the Faith of the Seven.
+The three feminine aspects are accompanied by a three masculine aspects –the Father, the Smith, and the Warrior– and a genderless personification of Death –the Stranger–.

+The neopagan triple goddess is incorporated in Marion Zimmer Bradley's The Mists of Avalon.

 Graves's Triple Goddess motif has been used by Norman Holland to explore the female characters in Alfred Hitchcock's film Vertigo.
 Roz Kaveney sees the main characters in James Cameron's movie Aliens as: The Alien Queen (Crone), Ripley (Mother) and Newt (Maiden).

 American heavy metal band The Sword's song, "Maiden, Mother & Crone", on their album Gods of the Earth, describes an encounter with the Triple Goddess.
 The video features three aspects of the goddess and a waxing, full, and waning moon.

+In Foundation (TV series), the Luminist faith follows the Triple Goddess.
+Believing that she was once one being, split into three during a cataclysmic event where two planets in their system collided and caused one of them to split into three moons; aptly named, Maiden, Mother, and Crone.
+The Foundation TV series also uses this motif –albeit gender swapped– with its primary antagonists: three clone emperors known as Brother Dawn, Brother Day, and Brother Dusk.
+Each clone plays a different role (e.g. Dawn must learn to rule, Day is first among equals and primary ruler, and Dusk is advisor to Day and teacher to Dawn) and as they age they transition between which 'Brother' they are.
+In the show, the parallel between the Luminist pantheon and the nature of the three Brothers is leveraged to solve a religious dispute regarding the nature of a clone's soul.